eManPrague/kaal/README.md

 ### Usage

-:warning: The artifacts was moved from jCenter.
+:warning: The artifacts were moved from jCenter.

-All artifacts are available and distributed by using the [eMan Nexus](https://nexus.eman.cz/service/rest/repository/browse/maven-public/) repository.
+All artifacts are available and distributed using the [eMan Nexus](https://nexus.eman.cz/service/rest/repository/browse/maven-public/) repository.
 Add the repository to project `build.gradle.kts` (`build.gradle`) file.

 ```kotlin